Print Awareness: How We Come To Understand Print As Meaningful

 • Children begin developing print awareness in infancy and experience exponential learning between ages 3-5 as they learn the difference between words and letters, develop their language abilities, and begin learning to decode words and form letters.

-• Creating rich-language and rich-print environments for children will promote print awareness, as well as modeling and scripting your own print awareness, helping children make connections with print
+• Creating rich-language and rich-print environments for children will promote print awareness, as well as modeling and scripting your own print awareness, helps children make connections with print.

 Nurturing Little Minds, Sparking Big Dreams